-Ask questions to improve understanding Draw inferences (inferring characters' feelings, thoughts and motives from their actions); justify with evidence Identify how language, structure and presentation contribute to meaning Evaluate authors' language choice, including figurative language Make comparisons within and across books Discuss words and phrases that capture the reader's interest and imagination Draw inferences (inferring characters' feelings, thoughts and motives from their actions); justify with evidence Discuss words and phrases that capture the reader's interest and imagination Identify main ideas drawn from more than one paragraph and summarise MATHS Place Value - 4 Digit Numbers (1) Unit 1 8 days Place Value - 4 digit numbers (2) Unit 2 8 days Addition and Subtraction Unit 3 16 days Measure - Area Unit 4 5 days Multiplication and Division Unit 5 12 days Represent and partition numbers to 1000.
-Number line to 1000 Multiples of 1000 4 digit numbers Partition 4 digit numbers Partition 4 digit numbers flexibly 1.10.100.1000 more or less 1000s, 100s, 10s, 1s Number line to 10,000 Between two multiples Estimate a number line to 10,000 Compare and order numbers to 10,000 Round to the nearest 1000, 100 or 10 Add and subtract Is, IOs, IOOs, IOOOs Add two 4-digit numbers Subtract two 4 digit numbers Efficient Methods Equivalence Difference Estimate Check strategies Problem Solving What is area?
+Ask questions to improve understanding Draw inferences (inferring characters' feelings, thoughts and motives from their actions); justify with evidence Identify how language, structure and presentation contribute to meaning Evaluate authors' language choice, including figurative language Make comparisons within and across books MATHS Place Value - 4 Digit Numbers (1) Unit 1 8 days Place Value - 4 digit numbers (2) Unit 2 8 days Addition and Subtraction Unit 3 16 days Measure - Area Unit 4 5 days Multiplication and Division Unit 5 12 days Represent and partition numbers to 1000.
+Number line to 1000 Multiples of 1000 4 digit numbers Partition 4 digit numbers Partition 4 digit numbers flexibly 1.10.100.1000 more or less 1000s, 100s, 10s, 1s Number line to 10,000 Between two multiples Estimate a number line to 10,000 Compare and order numbers to 10,000 Round to the nearest 1000, 100 or 10 Add and subtract Is, 10s, 100s, 1000s Add two 4-digit numbers Subtract two 4 digit numbers Efficient Methods Equivalence Difference Estimate Check strategies Problem Solving What is area?
 Counting squares Multiples of 3 Multiply and divide by 6 Multiply and divide by 9 Multiply and divide by 7 Multiply and divide by 11 and 12 Multiply by 1 and 0 Divide by 1 and itself